christophergutierrez/Data-Dictionary-Generation/README.md

 ## Update table description based on summary statistics
 complete_data_dictionary.py consumes the output from create_data_dictionary_stub.py and generate_summary_statistics.py.
 It updates the output of create_data_dictionary_stub.py using the information from generate_summary_statistics.py.
-The output JSON has the exact keys as the create_data_dictionary_stub.py output, only the values are different.
+The output JSON has the same keys as the create_data_dictionary_stub.py output; only the values differ.

 This is partitioned for two reasons.
 * First, the Column Describer prompt takes in more column-specific information than the Table Describer.
 It, therefore, should have its own prompt to assist its more detailed output and require less general database information.
 * Second, this code may require refactoring based on scale.
 For large tables, OpenAI may have difficulty consuming two large JSON files.
-In that case, it may be required to chunk the summary data by column and loop through.
-Making an OpenAI COLUMN Describer call at each iteration.
+In that case, it may be required to chunk the summary data by column and loop through, making an OpenAI COLUMN Describer call at each iteration.

 This program interacts with OpenAI and imports local_util.py.